 4. Three Lives & Company

-Three Lives & Company has described themselves as “A haven for people who read.”
+Three Lives & Company has described itself as “A haven for people who read.”
 We don’t disagree with that statement.
 The bookstore has been around since 1968 and holds a variety of hardcovers and paperbacks.
-This homey bookstore is found in Greenwich Village and you won’t be disappointed if you take a trip inside.
+This homey bookstore is found in Greenwich Village, and you won’t be disappointed if you take a trip inside.

 5. Blue Stockings

 Blue Stockings is a collectively-owned bookstore run by volunteers only.
-They’re also one of the only bookstores freely advertising that people can use their restroom and charge their phones.
-Blue Stockings is also an activist center which explains their impressive selection on topics such as feminism, global capitalism, gender studies, and more.
+They’re also one of the only bookstores that freely advertise that people can use their restrooms and charge their phones.
+Blue Stockings is also an activist center, which explains their impressive selection on topics such as feminism, global capitalism, gender studies, and more.
 Heading to the Lower East Side?
-Set aside a half hour to look for some books for personal education.
+Set aside half an hour to look for some books for personal education.

 6. Singularity & Co